HEC Masters Students Reflect on Their Graduation

 “I will never forget the day I received my acceptance for the Masters in Management at HEC Paris - it feels like it was just yesterday.
 I remember being incredibly proud of this achievement, but little did I know how much more I would achieve during my time at HEC.
 This school has helped me grow professionally, academically, and personally in many different ways, helping me redirect my career path for a more purposeful and impactful future.
 From co-founding a nonprofit organization in my first year to now working for a French multinational on their sustainability strategy, HEC opened many doors and connected me with individuals that changed the trajectory of my career.
 I’m incredibly proud of each and every one of my classmates that have made it to where we are today, and I look forward to seeing how all of us will continue changing the world.”

-- Margot LEBOURGEOIS, Canada, Master in Management
+- Margot LEBOURGEOIS, French/American, Master in Management

 “I am sad to be leaving our beautiful campus and fabulous exchanges at classes with outstanding professors, business experts and classmates.
 But I actually feel like I’m never leaving HEC because I truly sense that I am now part of a big wonderful family with unbreakable bonds!
 At HEC I learned to turn my ambitions and knowledge into business actions in a wise manner.